Kraken-CI/kraken/README.md

 ![Kraken CI Results Page](https://kraken.ci/img/slide-branch-results.png)

-Kraken CI is a a modern, open-source, on-premise CI/CD system that is highly scalable and focused on testing.
+Kraken CI is a modern, open-source, on-premise CI/CD system that is highly scalable and focused on testing.

 More information can be found on https://kraken.ci